rclone/rclone/docs/content/bisync.md

 * Google Docs (and other files of unknown size) are now supported (with the same options as in `sync`)
 * Equality checks before a sync conflict rename now fall back to `cryptcheck` (when possible) or `--download`, instead of of `--size-only`, when `check` is not available.
+* Bisync no longer fails to find the correct listing file when configs are overridden with backend-specific flags.

 ### `v1.64`
 * Fixed an [issue](https://forum.rclone.org/t/bisync-bugs-and-feature-requests/37636#:~:text=1.%20Dry%20runs%20are%20not%20completely%20dry)